About This Recipe:

 3. Add in the heavy cream, basil, and lemon juice, and reduce the heat to a low simmer.
 Transfer the chicken back into the pan and simmer for about 10 minutes until fully cooked.
 Serve with your sides of choice.

 4. Optional- Smashed potatoes.
-Bring water to a boil and cook a pound of baby red skin potatoes for 10 minutes.
+Bring water to a boil and cook a pound of baby red skin potatoes for about 15 minutes until tender.
 Then use the back of a cup or bowl to smash the potatoes on a baking sheet.
-Coat with olive oil, 1 tsp of dried rosemary, and salt and pepper and bake at 425 degrees F for one hour.
+Coat with olive oil, 1 tsp of dried rosemary, and salt and pepper and bake at 450 degrees F for 30 minutes.